our-never-ending-job/WFGY/CASE_EVIDENCE.md

 The WFGY ProblemMap is currently the most visible and reusable component of the ecosystem.

+It is the clearest entry point through which external projects can adopt, cite, adapt, or extend WFGY ideas.

 ## WFGY functions primarily as a diagnostic layer

 Across integrations, the most common role is: